JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 Type of closed loop control (a piece of executive function).
 Also, a type of computational critic.

+  - Use a combination of MLM contextual divergence and CLM perplexity to evaluate textual interestingness

 - Measure MLM understanding of a word in context via context relevant information attributable to the word (via KL divergence)

 Called contextual divergence

-  - Use a combination of MLM contextual divergence and CLM perplexity to evaluate textual interestingness

-- Generate and identify rhetorical structures (including chiasmi) via language model
+- Generate and identify rhetorical structures (including chiasmi) via transformer model

 computational rhetorical criticism

 - Long narrative generation with experience control